 I’m sure that over time, my blog will continue to change and develop, but for now here’s the list of best free WordPress plugins for social shares and email list building that I found, tested and implemented this last week.
 Some may have paid “pro” versions, but the free versions had everything I need:

 Sassy Social Share; for the slick floating share buttons with share statistics:

 Icegram; 4 types of popups here – I like Messenger which slides up like a Facebook message has arrived for you.

 Mailmunch; for their intelligent exit intent popup and their top-bar for capturing emails.

-All three are compatible with the current version of WordPress and are updated regularly.
+All are compatible with the current version of WordPress and are updated regularly (at the time of writing this post).
 And they all offer for free, functionality and benefits normally only available in paid plugins.
-They’re all well reviewed and I highly recommended them.
+They’re all well reviewed and I highly recommend them.